 Less might be more, but sometimes less is just nothing

-CNDB continues the series of performances within the program Dance me to the End of… with the premiere of a work inspired by the disco band Zoom, founded in 1973, in Spain.
-Less might be more, but sometimes less is just nothing is a work signed by Bulgarian choreographer Willy Prager, who worked with students from the CNDB Academy of Dance and Performance in this project at the intersection of visual art and disco dance culture.
+CNDB continues the series of performances within the program Dance me to the End of… with the premiere of the performance Less might be more, but sometimes less is just nothing, a work signed by the Bulgarian choreographer Willy Prager and inspired by the disco band Zoom, founded in 1973, in Spain.
+The artist worked with the students from the CNDB Academy of Dance and Performance for this project that is located at the intersection of visual art and disco dance culture.

-Given the legal stipulations on the safety measures against CO-VID19 regarding the maximum number of participants allowed at an event at CNDB, participation at the event is by invitation only, the selection of guests being reserved for the artistic team.
+Given the legal provisions on safety measures against CO-VID19, regarding the maximum number of participants allowed at a CNDB event, participation at this contemporary dance performance is by invitation only, the selection of guests being reserved for the artistic team.

 Concept and directing: Willy Prager

 Choreography: Willy Prager in collaboration with the performers

 Georgia Elza Măciuceanu, Cătălin Munteanu, Adrian Popița, Mădălin Răducanu, Claudiu Silvianu

 The National Cultural Fund Administration (AFCN)

 The project does not necessarily represent the position of AFCN.
 AFCN is not responsible for the content of the project or the way the project results can be used.
 This is entirely the responsibility of the beneficiary of the funding.